anguswg-ucsb/cdssr/README.md

 ## **Locate structures**

-We can use the functions in the table below to identify different types of stations/structures/wells within a given spatial extent, water district, division, county, designated basin, management district.
+Structures (stations/wells/sites/diversions) can be identified by providing a spatial extent, water district, division, county, designated basin, or management district to the functions in the table below.
-Station data can also be retrieved by providing the specific abbreviation, GNIS ID, USGS ID, WDID, or Well ID for the structure of interest.
+Structure data can also be retrieved by providing the structure specific abbreviations, GNIS IDs, USGS IDs, WDIDs, or Well IDs.

 | **-** | **Function**                 | **Description**                                                    | **Endpoint**                                                                                                                                                                                                                        |
 |-------|------------------------------|--------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|